Overview

 Adjustments to playing mixed 5/6 card major weak two bids in 1st/2nd position non-vulnerable only.

-Still ~7–10, rarely 6 hcp if 5–5 shape.
+HCP ~7–10, rarely 6 hcp if 5–5 shape.
 Differences to the standard 6 card only definition:

 Responding: